-According to the utilization analysis, our agency workforce is underutilized in the Professional job group for nine minority persons.
-Since we are under a state imposed hiring restriction, it is not anticipated there will be much growth in this job group.
-We do expect to do some hiring in this job group, however do not anticipate growth that would allow us to set a goal to include all nine persons.
+According to the utilization analysis, our agency workforce is underutilized in the Professional job group for six minority persons.
+We do expect to do some hiring in this job group, however do not anticipate growth that would allow us to set a goal to include all six persons.
 As we are able to fill vacancies, we will make a good faith effort to recruit and hire four minority employees.

 According to the utilization analysis, our agency workforce is not underutilized for persons with a disability in the Technicians, Paraprofessionals, and Office Clerical job groups.
-We are underutilized in the Officials and Administrators job group by two people with a disability.
-We do not anticipate growth in this job group in the next two years, but as openings occur, we will make a good faith effort to recruit and hire a person with a disability in this job group.
+We are underutilized in the Officials and Administrators job group by four people with a disability.
+We do not anticipate growth or changes to this job group in the next two years, but as openings occur, we will make a good faith effort to recruit and hire a person with a disability in this job group.

-According to the utilization analysis, our agency's workforce is underutilized in the Professionals job group by twenty-one persons with a disability.
-Since we are under a state imposed hiring restriction, it is not anticipated there will be much growth in this job group.
-We do expect to do some hiring in the job group, however do not anticipate growth that would allow us to set a goal to include all twenty-one persons with a disability that we are underutilized.
+According to the utilization analysis, our agency's workforce is underutilized in the Professionals job group by 14 persons with a disability.
+We do expect to do some hiring in the job group, however do not anticipate growth that would allow us to set a goal to include all 14 persons with a disability that we are underutilized.
 We will make a good faith effort to recruit and hire eight persons with a disability in the Professionals job group in the next two years.